Opinion

 Wolves Howling by Bassvictim

-Forever by Bassvictim, an experimental London based duo, is a lowkey buzzer beater.
-The album came out only about a month ago and I honestly haven't even spent that much time with it, but am confident in this personal accolade.
-The album deserves its flowers.
+Forever, by the experimental London-based duo Bassvictim, is a low-key buzzer beater.
+The album only came out about a month ago, and I honestly haven’t even spent that much time with it.
+Still, I’m confident giving it this accolade.
+It deserves its flowers.

 American Ike Clateman and Polish Maria Manow are the names behind Bassvictim.
-I have been following the duo since their breakthrough album in 2024 titled Basspunk.
-In the year of Charli XCX's Brat I always opted to reach for Basspunk, and considered it Brat but made by, and for, actual fans of electronic music; not pop heads with an appreciation of micro trends.
-I loved what they were doing then, and for the similarly sounding 2025 album Basspunk 2, so imagine my surprise when I listened to Forever and heard something familiar to their signature sound, but more refined and with a new depth sounding completely fresh.
+I’ve been following the duo since their 2024 breakthrough Basspunk.
+In the year of Charli XCX’s Brat, I kept reaching for Basspunk instead.
+It felt like Brat made by, and for, people who actually like electronic music, not pop heads chasing micro-trends.
+I loved what they were doing then, and on the similarly styled Basspunk 2 in 2025.
+So imagine my surprise when Forever arrived sounding familiar but more refined, deeper, and somehow completely fresh.

-It's only 33 minutes.
-Brevity and precision is something I respect deeply in this age where music is far too accessible and abundant.
-Bassvictim has something to say, and they don't overstate it or overstay their welcome.
+It’s only 33 minutes long.
+Brevity and precision matter in an age where music is endlessly accessible and endlessly bloated.
+Bassvictim has something to say, and they don’t overstate it or overstay their welcome.

 Edward King Bass IV, also known as Edward Skeletrix, does a bit of everything.
-He hails from Georgia and began making music young—like 13 years old type young—working under the name Cight producing beats for big names like XXXTentacion and Night Lovell during high school.
-He was even on my map when I was in middle school, since I was a Soundcloud demon.
-He's been around for a while working hard, and has earned himself a respectable spot in the scene with more recent recognition from the past few years.
+He’s from Georgia and started making music young, like 13-years-old young.
+Under the name Cight, he was producing beats for artists like XXXTentacion and Night Lovell while still in high school.
+He was already on my radar back when I was a SoundCloud demon in middle school.
+He’s been around, working hard, and has earned his place in the scene.

-I think "explaining" art is stupid anyways, so I won't spell out the whole performance.
-What I will say is this: the cultural context matters.
-Rap has been culturally dominant for quite some time now, "rage" rap is in, and the culture as a whole has taken a pretty perverse form.
-This project submits itself to something resembling rage rap, makes a critique of this culture, calls for everyone involved to reflect.
-It's worth engaging with on your own.
+I think explaining art too much is stupid, so I won’t spell everything out.
+What I will say is this: context matters.
+Rap has been culturally dominant for a long time.
+Rage rap is in.
+The culture has taken on some perverse forms.
+This project mirrors that energy, critiques it, and asks everyone involved to reflect.
+It’s worth engaging with on your own terms.

 Fakemink